HDTian/DRMR/README.md

 [^further]: Feel free to contact me if you have any further questions or need additional information that the current function cannot provide.
 I would be happy to discuss your study further and provide any assistance you may need.

+## FAQs
+(Q1) How to selected the appropriate value of "Norder" in "Smooth" function?
+Should it based on the AIC or BIC of the model (smooth_res)?<br>
+(A1) 'Norder' is a value controlling how flexible your fitted curve (ie effect shape) can be.
+There are many ways to determine it - even relying on your domain knowledge.
+AIC/BIC given here is also for 'Norder' selection, so you can choose your 'Norder' by, say, choosing the smallest AIC or BIC value.

+(Q2) What is the difference between "smooth_res1$hp" and "smooth_res1$p"?<br>
+(A2) Both 'smooth_res1$hp' and 'smooth_res1$p' returns you the fitted curve (ie effect shape). $hp returns you the original effect shape, while $p returns you the differentiated effect shape.
+So technically, $hp is the integral curve of $p.
+I personally prefer to use $p as the differentiated effect shape plot directly reflects the effect size at the corresponding local exposure value point

+(Q3) How should I interpret the result when the exposure is a continuous variable and the outcome is a binary variable?<br>
+(A3) When your exposure is continuous and your outcome is binary and your model is the logistic model.
+The returned LACE estimate is targeted to the log odds ratio - so, say, if you wish to interpret OR (and its 95% CI) you can simply adopt an exponential transformation to them.

+(Q4) How to determine if the association between them is linear or non-linear?<br>
+(A4) The left upper corner of your 'smooth_res1$p' figure provides two kinds of the tests on the effect shape.
+The null hypothesis is that the effect is linear, so any rejection (e.g. pvalue<0.05) should give you the evidence to conclude that the effect is nonlinear.
+You can choose any one of them, but typically, the trend test (at the second line) is of high power and may be recommended.